chrisnoonan98675/site/_drafts/documentation-template.markdown

 You can only add one subject.

-To see the subjects that are in use, go to [http://testdocs.xebialabs.com/tags-and-subjects.html](http://testdocs.xebialabs.com/tags-and-subjects.html).
+**Tip:** To see the subjects that are in use, go to [http://testdocs.xebialabs.com/tags-and-subjects.html](http://testdocs.xebialabs.com/tags-and-subjects.html).

 #### Formatting the subject

 Write the subject in sentence case.
+For example: *System administration*.

 ### Tags

 Tags help users browse posts and improve search results.
-Try to use tags that are already in use (see below for the lists).
+Try to use tags that are already in use.
 You can add new tags, but do so with caution.

 You can add multiple tags.

-To see the tags that are in use, go to [http://testdocs.xebialabs.com/tags-and-subjects.html](http://testdocs.xebialabs.com/tags-and-subjects.html).
+**Tip:** To see the tags that are in use, go to [http://testdocs.xebialabs.com/tags-and-subjects.html](http://testdocs.xebialabs.com/tags-and-subjects.html).

 #### Formatting tags

-Tags must be written in lowercase.
+Write tags must in lowercase.
 Spaces are allowed.
+For example: *active directory*.

 ## Formatting the file

-Refer to the readme of the online-docs-jekyll repository to see guidelines for formatting within the file.
+Refer to the `readme` of the `online-docs-jekyll` repository to see guidelines for formatting within the file.